Member Coronavirus Information

 Yes.
-When medically necessary diagnostic testing or medical screening services are ordered by your health care provider, we will cover the cost of medically necessary COVID-19 tests and the associated physician’s visit.
+When medically necessary diagnostic testing, medical screening services and/or treatment is ordered by your health care provider, we will cover the cost of medically necessary COVID-19 tests, screenings, associated physician’s visit(s) and/or treatment.

 No. We will not require prior authorization, prior certification, prior notification and/or step therapy protocols for medically necessary COVID-19 diagnostic testing, medical screening services, and/or treatment when medically necessary services are ordered and/or referred by a licensed health care provider.